rtic-rs/rtic/book/en/src/by-example/new.md

 # Starting a new project

-Now that you have learned about the main features of the RTFM framework you can try it out on your hardware by following these instructions.
+Now that you have learned about the main features of the RTIC framework you can try it out on your hardware by following these instructions.

 1. Instantiate the [`cortex-m-quickstart`] template.